Skip to main content

 Connecting the Past and the Future of Carrier Library with 3D Technology

-The Makery in Rose Library recently helped to bridge the gap between the past and the future of Carrier Library using the power of 3D scanning and printing technology.
+The Makery in Rose Library is connecting the past and the future of Carrier Library using the power of 3D scanning and printing technology.
 While preparing for the renovation of Carrier Library, the construction team uncovered a set of exquisite 1930s-era column capitals.
 Now, our Makery team has utilized 3D technology to recreate these intricate pieces.

 Under the guidance of Andrew Strack, the Media Production and Makerspace Services team began the process by performing a 3D scan of the best-preserved column capital.
 Zachary Williams then refined the digital file, and multiple staff members worked together to 3D print the replicas.
 However, as Andrew recounted, “3D printing is finicky sometimes.
 It took several tries to get it right, and there were several notable failures along the way.
 And it takes about 36 hours to print each of the large ones, which are 8 inches tall.”

-These lovely 3D-printed items will soon be on display for the campus community and visitors to admire within Moody Hall, as part of a display related to the Carrier Library renovation and expansion
+These lovely 3D-printed items are on display for the campus community and visitors to admire within Moody Hall, as part of a display related to the Carrier Library renovation and expansion

-To delve deeper into the history of the column capitals, you can explore this earlier story.
+To delve deeper into the history of the column capitals, see our earlier story, Carrier Renovation Work Uncovers Hidden Gems from 1939.